jacgit18/DevReps/README.md

 When tackling coding challenges, especially when implementing advanced patterns, refrain from defaulting to a specific coding pattern in your approach.
 Take the time to analyze the problem thoroughly, considering various factors, as blindly choosing a pattern may limit your perspective and hinder a comprehensive solution.
 Like for example assuming every string or array question best approach is either a sliding window or two pointer this is lazy thinking and waste time.

+## Coding Regimine

+1. **Focus on One Problem:**
+- Identify problem area.
+- Pick one problem something simple like an array question or something.
+- Read problems and break them down to understand don't solve practice doing until you feel comfortable then revisit and solve

+2. **Bruteforce Solution:**
+- Come up with a Bruteforce solution to gain insight into the problem's dynamics.

+3. **Naive Solution:**
+- Develop a naive solution, distinct from the Bruteforce approach.
+- Space out attempts, allowing time for fresh perspectives.
+- The Naive solution can be done Imperatively or Declarative consider doing both ways to see if you can do it.
+- Lastly consider runtime complexity and data structures brainstorming thinking about their application in terms of access, searching, insertion, and deletion.

+4. **Optimal Solution & Grokking Algorithm Patterns:**
+    >Consider Pair Programming here or in earlier approaches
+- Develop a Optimal approach
+- Consider experiment with looping iteratively and recursively.
+- Delve into advanced algorithm patterns for solution.
+- Think about what patterns can be used for the problem which can be solved with many different patterns depending on the problem itself.
+- Keep in mind that one pattern may be more Optimal then the other.
+- Also think about Sorting algorithms, create helper functions for code modularity also naming convention.

 ## Syllabus

 ### Patterns